Beck (manga): Soundtracks

 In 2002, the manga received a tribute album featuring several different artists.
 The songs used in the anime that were performed by the character's voice actors with Beat Crusaders were released on a soundtrack in 2002.
 That same day an album featuring those same songs, but in their original versions, was released.
 A soundtrack to the live-action movie was released in 2010.

 Other media

+Four guidebooks to Beck were published during the manga's serialization; Beck Volume 0 The Guide Book on November 13, 2002, Beck Volume 00 The Guidebook Ex on March 17, 2004, Beck Music Guide on October 17, 2005, and Beck At Last Volume 33 1/3 on October 17, 2008.
+Kodansha compiled and revised these four books into Beck The Guidebook Complete Edition, which was released on August 17, 2010, and includes new information.
+They also published Beck Live! -Festival & Movie Guide- on July 16, 2010.
+Supervised by Sakuishi, it explores the history of music festivals, includes commentary on rock films provided by the character Saito, and information about the live-action film adaptation of Beck.
+The official guide to the film was released the following month.

 On March 31, 2005, Marvelous Interactive released an adventure video game for the PlayStation 2 based on the series, titled Beck: The Game.

 Fender Japan produced two signature Beck guitars based on those played by Koyuki.
 A Fender Telecaster, the TL68-BECK, was released in December 2003, and a Fender Mustang, the MG69-BECK/CO, was announced in 2009.
-The series' logo with an image of the dog Beck is printed on the back of the guitars' headstocks.
+The series' logo and an image of the dog Beck are printed on the back of the guitars' headstocks.
 Signature guitar picks designed by Sakuishi were released in 2010 in collaboration with ESP Guitars.